tasmirz/EyeWear/README.md

 > **Quick check:** to process a single image immediately (without using the queue), run
 > `python3 embedded_base/ocr_client.py --process-image embedded_base/test_images/sample.jpg --no-tts`

+If you rely on the fallback OCR, set `BB_OCR_LANG=ben+eng` (or your preferred language combo) before starting the server to steer pytesseract.

 ### 3. Run the OCR Client (without TTS)